reside-ic/reside-ic.github.io/content/blog/elastic-conditional-pipelines.md

 However, using index patterns is expensive at query time, and Elastic limits what fields can be used in index patterns.
-Furthermore, we really didn't want to have to recreate the existing `nginx` pipeline with some combination of configured and scripted processors - we just wanted to use the pipeline for some documents and not others,
+Furthermore, we really didn't want to have to recreate the existing `nginx` pipeline with some combination of configured and scripted processors - we just wanted to use the pipeline for some documents and not others.

 # A better solution: use nginx pipeline conditionally from a second pipeline #